 - Graduate Opportunity Program

-You must complete a New York State TAP application along with a corresponding supplemental application for the awards listed above.
+You must complete a New York State TAP application along with a corresponding supplemental application for the NYS funds listed above.

 Students may also consider alternative loans from private lenders as a means to cover any remaining educational expenses.